MattyOL/Future_Forest-Project-1/README.md

 # Future_Forest / my-first-project1

-This is a website For Eco friendly enthusiast's a small newly non-profit organisation indepented group trying to make a big impact to deforestation globally.
+This is a website For Eco friendly enthusiast's,a small newly non-profit organisation indepented group trying to make a big impact to deforestation globally.
 The goal for the company is too spread awarness and too create eco friendly areas for our future to come by recieving donation's & volunteer groups.

 The aim of the project is to build an easily navigatable, Responsive website using HTML and CSS.

-# Prototype"s of all pages
+# Prototype's of all pages

 Home-page